-g) Investment in associates
+g) Investment in associate

 Associates are those entities in which the Group has significant influence which is the power to participate in the financial and operating policy decisions of the associate.
+Investments in associates are carried under the equity method of accounting.
 Under the equity method, investment in associates are carried in the consolidated statement of financial position at cost as adjusted for changes in the Group's share of the net assets of the associate from the date that significant influence effectively commences until the date that significant influence effectively ceases, except when the investment is classified as held for sale, in which case it is accounted as per IFRS 5 "Non-current Assets Held for Sale and Discontinued Operations".